JosephDotta/DataVisualization/README.md

 <iframe src="https://www.google.com/maps/d/u/1/embed?mid=1xDv8BE6Uu26sIdb0YbuI-DCQmsXxOYXj&ehbc=2E312F" width="640" height="480"></iframe>

+### Tableau Visualizations

 We build on our knowledge of chartbuilding and created interactive graphs that compared and visualized various data points at once.
+We were provided a data set collected by former students about preferences in partying for various groups of students.
+I decided to highlight preferences between genders and different social groups on campus.

 ![Tableau Graph](https://github.com/JosephDotta/JosephDotta.github.io/blob/main/Dashboard_%20Lehigh%20Party.png?raw=true)